 HART, Hillsborough Area Regional Transit, runs buses, $2.00 Local and $3.00 Express.
 PSTA runs $2.00 buses around St. Petersburg.
 So taking the 100X bus from downtown Tampa to St. Pete ($3.00) and transferring to the 59 to the stadium ($2.00) will be $5.00 each way.

-Going In.
 Opened in 1990 as the Florida Suncoast Dome, and nicknamed the White Elephant because of its exterior color and lack of a tenant for the sport for which it was intended, the name was changed in 1993 when the NHL's Lightning came in, making the stadium the ThunderDome.
-But they were only there for 3 seasons, until the building now known as the Tampa Bay Times Forum opened.
+But they were only there for 3 seasons, until the building now known as the Amalie Arena opened.

-Anyway, when the Devil Rays (as they were known from 1998 to 2007) arrived, the stadium's name was changed to Tropicana Field -- but, make no mistake, this blasted thing (or thing that should be blasted) is a dome.
-In 1999, it became the only building in Florida (so far) to host an NCAA Final Four; Connecticut beat Duke in the Final.
+Anyway, when the Devil Rays (as they were known from 1998 to 2007) arrived, the stadium's name was changed to Tropicana Field -- but, make no mistake, this blasted thing (or, more accurately, this thing that should be blasted) is a dome.
+In 1999, it became the only building in Florida (so far) to host an NCAA Final Four, in which Connecticut beat Duke in the Final.

 Yes, that is a pool in center field, which is reminiscent of the one in right field in Phoenix.
 No, it is not for people.
 They have a live cownose ray in there.
 No, I'm not kidding.
 It's called the Rays Touch Tank, and while they do let people touch the ray (very carefully), it is not the kind that killed "Crocodile Hunter" Steve Irwin, so you can relax.
 If you're into that sort of thing.
 I am not.